AnnaMichalik22/Planthopper-ancient-symbioses---supplementary-materials/README.md

 - Uses distinct colors for each gene category
 - Can be easily customized to sort/trim the table or adapted to visualize similar datasets

-As input for the Genome_content_visualisation script, you need to provide the output file from the SymCap script: Genome_content_table.csv.
+As input for the Genome_content_visualisation script, you need to provide the output file from the SymCap script: Genome_content_table.csv
 You may choose to sort or trim the table, and the script can be modified easily to enable the visualization of similar data tables.